derailedapp/.github/profile/README.md

 ## Introduction

+**WARNING:** All public Derailed repositories are currently archived and unsupported.

 Welcome, this is Derailed.
 Derailed aims to create a stable, open platform for communication tailored not at investors but to you.